lcorr8/rails-videolib/multiple-users-notes.md

 [x]  .hardest videos (top 10 rated 5 by everyone)
 [x]  .videos you rated 5-difficult, in order to study topics that were already hard for you (study_suggestions)

-  optional helpers:
-  [] have any users rated a given video? to display 0 colored stars.

 []7. edit views for final look
 []  - all pages:
 [x]    .show what type of user you are.